 |Victorinox - Fibrox||☆☆☆||☆||☆☆||☆☆☆☆☆||X50CrMoV15|

 |IKEA - 365+||☆☆☆||☆||☆☆||☆☆☆☆☆||Unknown, x50?|

-A test of wear resistance is common among knife enthusiasts looking to sort out which steels and heat treatments are superior for cutting abrasive material like cardboard, rope and carpet.
+A test of wear resistance is common among knife enthusiasts looking to sort out which steels and heat treatments are superior for cutting abrasive material like cardboard or rope.
 For a veggie slicer, though, abrasive wear isn’t the primary reason your edge goes away: Instead, pressing the edge into the cutting board (not to mention bone or glass serving dishes) rolls over or chips away the micron-thick edge.

 A fine grain in the molecular structure of the steel allows a thin edge to be hard (so it resists that bending or “rolling” sideways when pushed to the limit) without being brittle.
-Metallurgist Roman Landes popularized the term “edge stability” in his research to determine which steels are best at holding a thin edge in something like a razor.
+Metallurgist Roman Landes popularized the term “edge stability” in his research to determine which steels are best at holding a thin edge.